Krip Hop: Krip Hop Nation

-The primary goal of Krip Hop Nation is to increase awareness in music and media outlets of the talents, history and rights of people with disabilities in the hip-hop industry.
+The primary goal of Krip Hop Nation is to increase awareness in music and media outlets of the talents, history, and rights of people with disabilities in the hip-hop industry.
 In an interview, Moore expressed the hope that by listening to his music the audience would understand the need to question authority and the information provided to them.
 He said he wanted his listeners to learn about their community and to become open to all people.
 Issues such as racism and sexism are commonly discussed, and Moore hoped that people would examine possible ableism in their attitudes.
-According to Moore, Krip Hop Nation goes beyond producing music and the bling-bling associated with hip hop; the movement is about advocacy, education and overcoming oppression.
-For Moore the movement has sought to reclaim negative terms associated with disability (such as "crazy", "lame", "retarded" and "cripple"), using them to shock people into understanding and respecting the disabled African American community.
-Krip Hop Nation addresses discrimination against disabled artists in hip hop by publishing articles and hosting events, lectures and workshops.
-It has over 300 members worldwide.
+According to Moore, Krip Hop Nation goes beyond producing music and the bling-bling associated with hip hop; the movement is about advocacy, education, and overcoming oppression.
+For Moore, the movement has sought to reclaim negative terms associated with disability, such as "crazy", "lame", "retarded", and "cripple", using them to shock people into understanding and respecting the disabled African American community.
+Krip Hop Nation addresses discrimination against disabled artists in hip hop by publishing articles and hosting events, lectures, and workshops.

+ABILITY Magazine has described Krip Hop Nation as a crossroads of music, disability, diversity, community, and political action associated with Moore and Keith Jones.
+In a 2023 book chapter, Moore and Jones discuss Krip-Hop Nation in relation to music, history, politics, language, theory, Black disabled community, and Hip-Hop scholarship.

-Moore has explained that "Krip Hop" is a play on "Hip Hop."
+Moore has explained that "Krip Hop" is a play on "Hip Hop".
 Although the "Krip" part of the name refers to "crippled", it is spelled with a "k" to avoid association with the Crips.

 Accomplishments

-Krip Hop Nation has released two mixtape CDs, held conferences with the PeaceOut HomoHop organization at UC Berkeley and New York University, organized and hosted a six-artist performance in Sacramento, California, staged a show at Disability and Deaf Arts (DADA) in Liverpool and hosted a Krip Hop Nation conference in Atlanta, Georgia for Black History Month in 2011 featuring musicians, writers and activists.
+Krip Hop Nation has released two mixtape CDs, held conferences with the PeaceOut HomoHop organization at UC Berkeley and New York University, organized and hosted a six-artist performance in Sacramento, California, staged a show at Disability and Deaf Arts (DADA) in Liverpool, and hosted a Krip Hop Nation conference in Atlanta, Georgia, for Black History Month in 2011 featuring musicians, writers, and activists.

-In February 2012, DJ Quad of 5th Battalion joined Krip Hop Nation to co-produce a CD with 17 disabled artists from the UK, the US and Germany on police brutality and profiling.
+In February 2012, DJ Quad of 5th Battalion joined Krip Hop Nation to co-produce a CD with 17 disabled artists from the UK, the US, and Germany on police brutality and profiling.
 Among the collaborators was Emmitt Thrower of Artist Magnet.
 The documentary was scheduled for release in 2014.

+Krip-Hop Nation contributed to the title track for the 2020 Netflix documentary Rising Phoenix, about the Paralympic Games.
+The International Paralympic Committee reported that the song was written and performed by composer Daniel Pemberton and Krip-Hop Nation.
+The Guardian reported that Pemberton contacted Moore while looking for disabled rappers for the project, and that Moore introduced him to George Doman, Keith Jones, and Toni Hickman.
+United States Artists identifies Moore as a 2021 Emmy Award winner and founder of Krip-Hop Nation.

+In 2022, San Francisco State University hosted a Krip-Hop Nation event featuring Toni Hickman, Keith Jones, Leroy F. Moore Jr., DJ Quad, and Wheelchair Sports Camp.